How to Play Slot Machines

 First, please understand that casino’s reprimand employees, or fire them, if they tell a casino patron they are spending too much money and should go home.
 That’s just the sad truth.
 On the other hand, advertisements all over casinos explain how to get help.

 Second, I don’t encourage non-gamblers to gamble.
 I assume anyone who finds me is deliberately looking for information on slots gambling.
 But, if you decide you want to gamble, then I take it as my responsibility to explain how to do it.

 Third, there truly is a Golden Rule.
 Here it is: Don’t spend any money at a casino which you cannot afford to comfortably lose.
 That means you’re spending disposable income, which is money left over after all your bills are paid along with an additional amount put into your savings account of choice.

 Journey into the Unknown … Together

 I suppose we should also discuss how a slot machine operates.
 Most newcomers sit down at a slot machine, put some money in, and start pushing some buttons.
 But what do the buttons do?

 There are several physical components to slot machines, including various interfaces with the player.
-I’ve already written an article about the common elements of a slot machine called How Do Slot Machines Work from the Player’s Perspective?.
+I’ve already written an article about the common elements of a slot machine called How Slot Machines Work from a Player’s Perspective.

 That article, or at least the schematic of a slot machine found in it, should go a long way toward taking the mystery out of how all the buttons, etc., work on a slot machine.